dyndna/pcawg14_htseq/README.md

 md5sum htseq.gtf
 ```

-If you are using extended annotation GTF derived from https://www.synapse.org/#!Synapse:syn3606092, MD5 checksum for `htseq.gtf` must match *48245eeff794b9e686466a80e66905c9*
+If you are using default extended annotation GTF derived from https://www.synapse.org/#!Synapse:syn3606092, MD5 checksum for `htseq.gtf` must match *48245eeff794b9e686466a80e66905c9*

 bed to gtf conversion for syn3606092 file, *rnaseq.gc19_extNc.bed* was done as follows: